 Questions and Answers with Author Charles A. Wilkinson

-author of “Liam the Leprechaun” and “Contemplations in the Sometimes Quiet of a Hospital Room” and “The Dumb Thumb
+author of “Liam the Leprechaun” and “Contemplations in the Sometimes Quiet of a Hospital Room” and “The Dumb Thumb”

 1. What are some of your favorite books or authors?

 My favorite book is usually the one I am reading at the moment.
 “People of the Book” is fascinating me these days; just finished “Cutting for Stone” and “Sarah’s Key,” “The Glass Castle” before that.
-I am what I call a “sip reader” – when I find a really good book I stretch out the pleasure as long as I can.
+I am what I call a “sip reader” – when I find a really good book I stretch out the pleasure as long as I can.2.
+I have only read 1 of your books, Liam the Leprechaun.
+It seems as a “semi-retired” therapist you use ideas that stem from your experience as a therapist.
+Do all your books take aspects of that, or was Liam special?

 I guess I write from my person, not my profession.
 I have always been into “being and becoming” and Liam is an embodiment of that.
 Same with ‘The Dumb Thumb” I wrote years ago when telling a child (a thumb sucker) that he had a dumb thumb and went on to give him a rough version of what I later put on paper.
 That book is long out of print but I’d love to get it back out there.